Trick or Treatment?: Subsequent libel case and freedom of speech

 Singh was sued for libel by the British Chiropractic Association (BCA) for comments he wrote in a column in The Guardian about the book.
-In 2010, after two years, the BCA dropped the case after the Court of Appeal found that Singh was expressing opinion, rather than stating facts.
+In 2010, after two years, the BCA dropped the case after the Court of Appeal found that Singh was expressing an opinion, rather than stating facts.
 The presiding judges commented that "this litigation has almost certainly had a chilling effect on public debate which might otherwise have assisted potential patients to make informed choices about the possible use of chiropractic".